-- (iii) that the Secretary affirmatively determines is providing an insufficient quantity of water to maintain the usual and customary uses of a building or structure or campground or to maintain its uses permitted in a wastewater system and potable water supply permit, and such determination has been posted on the Agency website. - (B) Notwithstanding the provisions above, a potable water supply shall not be a failed supply if: - (i) these effects can be and are remedied solely by a minor repair or minor replacement; or - (ii) these effects have lasted for only a brief period of time, the cause of the failure has been determined to be an unusual and nonrecurring event, and the supply has recovered from the state of failure.
+- (ii) that the Secretary affirmatively determines is not potable due to the presence of a contaminated site, a leaking underground storage tank, or other known sources of groundwater contamination or naturally occurring contaminants, and such determination has been posted on the Agency website; or - that the Secretary affirmatively determines is providing an (iii) insufficient quantity of water to maintain the usual and customary uses of a building or structure or campground or to maintain its uses permitted in a wastewater system and potable water supply permit, and such determination has been posted on the Agency website. - (B) Notwithstanding the provisions above, a potable water supply shall not be a failed supply if: - these effects can be and are remedied solely by a minor repair or (i) minor replacement; or - (ii) these effects have lasted for only a brief period of time, the cause of the failure has been determined to be an unusual and nonrecurring event, and the supply has recovered from the state of failure.
 Supplies which have recurring, continuing, or seasonal failures shall be considered to be failed supplies.

-(32) Failed System - means:
+(32)Failed System - means:

-- (A) a wastewater system that is functioning in a manner: - (i) that allows wastewater to be exposed to the open air, to pool on the surface of the ground, to discharge directly to surface water, or to back up into a building or structure, unless in any of these instances the approved design of the system specifically requires the system to function in such a manner; or - (ii) that results in a potable water supply being affirmatively determined by the Secretary to be a failed supply and such determination has been posted on the Agency website. - (B) Notwithstanding the provisions above, a system shall not be a failed system if: - (i) these effects can be and are remedied solely by a minor repair or minor replacement; or - (ii) these effects have lasted for only a brief period of time, the cause of the failure has been determined to be an unusual and nonrecurring event, and the system has recovered from the state of failure.
+- (A) a wastewater system that is functioning in a manner: - that allows wastewater to be exposed to the open air, to pool on the surface of the ground, to discharge directly to surface water, or to back up into a building or structure, unless in any of these instances the approved design of the system specifically requires the system to function in such a manner; or - (ii) that results in a potable water supply being affirmatively determined by the Secretary to be a failed supply and such determination has been posted on the Agency website. - (B) Notwithstanding the provisions above, a system shall not be a failed system if: - (i) these effects can be and are remedied solely by a minor repair or minor replacement; or - (ii) these effects have lasted for only a brief period of time, the cause of the failure has been determined to be an unusual and nonrecurring event, and the system has recovered from the state of failure.
 Systems that have recurring, continuing, or seasonal failures shall be considered to be failed systems.